Return to Never Land

 The inciting incident occurs at 8 minutes when Captain Hook, mistaking Jane for Wendy, kidnaps her from her bedroom window and takes her to Never Land.
 Jane is terrified and dragged from her world into a place she doesn't believe exists..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 18 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Jane makes a deal with Hook: she'll help him capture Peter Pan in exchange for passage home.
+This demonstrates the protagonist's commitment to Jane makes a deal with Hook: she'll help him capture Peter Pan in exchange for passage home.
 She actively chooses deception over belief, crossing into Act 2 as a reluctant participant working against the heroes., moving from reaction to action.

 The Collapse moment at 53 minutes (74% through) represents the emotional nadir.
 Here, Jane falls from the plank into the ocean, facing death.
 Tinker Bell's light is nearly extinguished.
-This is Jane's darkest moment - her disbelief is literally killing the magic, and she faces the consequences of her choices., shows the protagonist at their lowest point.
+This is Jane's darkest moment - her disbelief is literally killing the magic, and she faces the consequences of her choices., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 56 minutes initiates the final act resolution at 78% of the runtime.
 Jane finally believes and declares "I believe in fairies!"
 This faith allows her to fly and saves Tinker Bell's life.
 She synthesizes her mother's lesson with her own experience, gaining the power to act., demonstrating the transformation achieved throughout the journey.